glacion/fedora-chroot-installation/docs/VM-Install.md

        options    root=LABEL=fedora ro rhgb quiet

+    If the `.conf` file doesn't appear in the directory, issue `dnf reinstall kernel-core` command.

 3. Reboot
     Now that we're done with our bootloaders, we can reboot to our new installation.